knpuniversity/rest/knpu/testing.rst

     this file for Phil's `Build APIs you Won't Hate`_ book.

 To sum it up: we write human readable sentences, Behat executes a function for each line and those functions use Guzzle to make real HTTP requests.
+Behat is totally kicking butt for us!

 Seeing our Library of Behat Sentences
 -------------------------------------